-- Do you have a visible bump at the base of your big toe?
+- A visible bump at the base of your big toe.

-- Do you have swelling, redness or soreness around your big toe joint?
+- Swelling, redness or soreness around your big toe joint.

-They are a progressive deformity.
-You don’t just wake up one morning and it’s there.
+You don’t just wake up one morning and have a bunion, it is progressive.
 How fast it develops depends on the amount of excess foot motion a person is born with.
-The area of soft tissue over the joint may often become painful and red.

 Controlling the excess foot motion can often take the pressure off the first toe joint and help to relieve the pain, but it will not change the size of the enlargement.